Scroll down to read about The Friendship Trilogy …and the true stories that inspired it.

 If we did that today, we would be stopped, and our boats might be confiscated for crossing the border without permission.

-A low drone in the distance had grown into the intrusive growl of twin outboard motors, powering the white and green U.S. Border Patrol boat heading upriver from Niagara Falls to Buffalo.
+As Alice waited for my answer, a low drone in the distance grew into the intrusive growl of twin outboard motors, powering the white and green U.S. Border Patrol boat heading upriver from Niagara Falls to Buffalo.
 It turned slightly, heading towards a raft of about a hundred canvasbacks ducks and scaups drifting slowly toward the Falls, five miles downstream.
 They were the first contingent of over a hundred thousand birds that wintered here each year, drawn by the current that kept the river from freezing.

 “Please, Susan,” Alice said as she slid our song list under the strings of her guitar.
 “I adored grandma but was only twelve when she vanished.
-I know the other clergy expelled her from her ministry the day before September 11th, but never understood why.
+I know she was expelled her from her ministry the day before September 11th, but never understood why.
 What happened?”

 A few minutes ago, when we were onstage, Alice had lifted her chin and smiled at me as she held a high note, just like Donna always did.
 Her brown eyes sparkled under her blond bangs, her joy contagious.
 For a moment, I was a young woman again, sharing a microphone with my best friend, my guitar pulsing in time with hers, singing with all my heart to awaken more love in the world… and my life.

 But now, staring at the river, I couldn’t speak.
-The music had ripped the scab off my grief and opened the scars of my guilt.
+The music had ripped the scab off my grief and awakened my guilt.
 I shook my head no.

 I hesitated.
 How could anyone shrink thirty-three years of hope and heartbreak into a few pages? …But maybe if I started with our last conversation?
 Or what we found at the museum?

 “My mother said you found a lot of Grandma’s journals when you were cleaning out her apartment.
 I know you were best friends, but maybe some of them could help you remember what grandma was thinking?”
 Alice’s eyes twinkled with hope as she tilted her head and lifted her eyebrows, waiting for my answer.